 Writing and Literature

 The minor in Writing and Literature is an opportunity to pursue your studio practice while engaging in the creative and critical literary arts.
-With a flexible curriculum that incorporates fiction, poetry, screenwriting, and more, you’ll bolster your oral and written communication skills.
+With a flexible curriculum that incorporates fiction, poetry, comics, screenwriting, and more, you’ll bolster your oral and written communication skills.
 Faculty, including award-winning novelists, poets, and memoirists, support your explorations of character and storytelling.
 Motivated students in the Animation, Illustration, Community Arts, Film, and Graphic Design programs are especially well-suited for this minor.